saponvmware/vmw/_posts/2015-12-24-Why-is-blog.md

 header:
   teaser: ""
 category: [Info]
-tags: [SAP, VMware, HANA, vSphere, ESXi]
+tags: [Info, SAP, VMware, HANA, vSphere, ESXi]
 ---

 This is sample post of SAP on VMware.